 When a person experiences an involuntary loss of urine, it is called urinary incontinence (UI).
 This condition can occur for a number of reasons such as coughing, sneezing, sexual activity, or due to total loss of control.
 Compared to men, women are twice as likely to experience UI.
-At West Jefferson Medical Center, our Urology department takes care to help our patients understand their condition and make informed decisions regarding the right treatments.
+West Jefferson Medical Center Urology takes care to help our patients understand their condition and make informed decisions regarding the right treatments.

 What is urinary incontinence?

 As a person grows older, their muscles weaken, including those of the bladder and the urethra.
 This means that when pressure from urine pushes against the openings in the urinary system, urine is more likely to leak out uncontrollably.

 To learn more about your condition, physicians will go over the patient’s medical history to look for any obvious clues.
 They may also have the patient keep a diary of how often they are urinating.
 After reviewing any patterns, the doctor will perform a physical examination to assess bladder control.

 Other physical tests could include:

 - Bladder test – Checks for incontinence during activities like coughing, sneezing, or laughing

 - Urinalysis – Chemical analysis to detect excess materials that suggest urinary health problems

 - Imaging via ultrasound – Uses sound waves to create an image of the internal urological organs

 - Cystoscopy – Camera inspection that enters from the urethra opening